 Thai food doesn’t need introduction anymore.
 If you reached this page you probably already heard plenty about it, and thousand blogs talk about it at length.
-The list of Thai dishes available in Thailand is incredibly vast and I’m certainly not an authority in Thai cooking!
-But just like many of you, we really love eating local when we travel abroad.
-Food accounts for 30% of the pleasure of any trip.
-So once again, faithful to my way of ‘Lazy Writing for Lazy Readers’, we listed here 10 Great Classic Thai Dishes you can try on your first trip to Thailand, just as a hint to start.
+The list of Thai dishes available in Thailand is incredibly vast and I’m not an authority in Thai cooking, but just like you, we really love eating local when we travel abroad.
+Food accounts for 30 to 40 % of the pleasure of our trips.
+We listed here 10 Great Classic Thai Dishes you can try on your first trip to Thailand, just as a hint to start but there are many many more!

 Certainly the best known Thai dish around the world, many knows about it and about everybody loves it.
 Tom Yam is a hot soup coming in many versions, with prawns or mixed seafood, red or clear.
 Using many herbs such as lemongrass, galangal, kafir lime leaves, lime and lots of chili.
 It is spicy and sour and once you tried, you will never forget… Read more!